Bendy and the Ink Machine: Bendy and the Dark Revival

 Another game, Bendy and the Dark Revival, was announced on April 14, 2019.
 However, Mike Desjardins stated on February 13, 2019, that it would not serve as Bendy and the Ink Machine 2.
 A gameplay trailer was released on June 24, 2019, announcing the game's release for Fall 2019.
 However, in December 2019, a new trailer was released to say that the game was being delayed and will release sometime in 2020.
 Another trailer was released on June 1, 2020, revealing that the game would be released in its entirety with all five chapters included, unlike the first game which was released episodically.
 The trailer also suggested the game would come out in the latter half of 2020.
 However, on November 30, 2020, the developers announced that the game would be releasing in 2021, due to the COVID-19 pandemic.
 The developers also cited that the game will be ten times bigger than the original game and that they didn't want to rush the game.
 The game was, however, delayed once again to 2022 without being announced.
 On October 31, 2022, the official Bendy social media accounts announced that a trailer for Bendy and the Dark Revival would be uploaded the following day.
 The game was officially released on November 15, 2022.
 While serving as a sort of reboot, with characters getting new designs (such as Joey and Bendy), the game is a continuation of the original game.

 Bendy: Secrets of the Machine

 Another game, Bendy: Secrets of the Machine, was released on 14 April 2024.
-The player explore Gent's creation, solving puzzles and uncovering mysteries in the realm of Dark Puddles, where past, present, and future intertwine.
+The player explores Gent's creation, solving puzzles and uncovering mysteries in the realm of Dark Puddles, where past, present, and future intertwine.
 Released on Steam as a free game, revealing a game called "B3ndy", now known as Bendy and The Ink Factory.
+It sporadically receives updates adding or removing secrets, or limited time events that grant an achievement upon completion.